gerardomaruotti/ThesisManagement/e2e_test/e2e_test.md

 5. Click `Cancel`.
 6. Ensure that the thesis proposal is not present on screen.

+### [9] Notify Application Decision

+In this section, we have verified that a student receive a notification when his applications get rejected or accepted.

+#### Test 1
+Steps:
+1. Login as a teacher
+2. Click on `Applications` in the navbar, in the top left corner.
+3. Click on `Pending`.
+4. Click on `Show applications` of the first thesis.
+5. Click on the accept button in the status column.
+6. Login in Politecnico mail server as the student that has sent the application.
+7. Ensure that he has received the confirmation email.

+#### Test 2
+Steps:
+1. Login as a teacher
+2. Click on `Applications` in the navbar, in the top left corner.
+3. Click on `Pending`.
+4. Click on `Show applications` of the first thesis.
+5. Click on the reject button in the status column.
+6. Login in Politecnico mail server as the student that has sent the application.
+7. Ensure that he has received the rejection email.

 ### [10] Delete Proposal

 In this section, we have verified that a teacher can delete his proposal.